 - Payment instead of unutilized annual leave: in principle it is prohibited to convert annual leave into cash.
 (Article 76(2) of the Labor Proclamation).
 However, if the contract of employment is terminated prior to the utilization of the annual leave, the employee is entitled to his pay for the leave he has not taken.
 (Article 77 (5) of the Labor Proclamation).

-Severance payment - (Article 39 of the Labor Proclamation and Art.2 (2) of Proc.
-No.494/2006): severance payment is available to employees whose contract of employment is terminated on specified grounds:
+According to Article 39 of the Labor Proclamation and Article 2 (2) of Proclamation No. 494/2006, severance payment is available to employees whose contract of employment is terminated on specified grounds:

 - Where his contract of employment is terminated because the undertaking ceases operation permanently due to bankruptcy or for any other reason.

 - Where his contract of Employment is terminated by the initiation of the employer against the provision of law.

 - Where he is reduced as per the condition described under this proclamation.

 - Where he terminate his contract because his employer did things which hurts the workers human honor and moral or the thing done by the employer is deemed as an offence under the penal code.

 Employees whose contract of employment have been terminated due to the permanent cessation of operation of the undertaking because of bankruptcy or any other cause (Article 24 (4)), due to lay off (Article 29 of the Labor proclamation), or employees who resigned on an extra ordinary procedure (Article 32 of the Labor proclamation) are beneficiaries of compensation.